 Finlay McPherson PATON: Died September 1936 at Tarrayoukyan.
 Finlay Paton was born at Stirlingshire, Scotland and after landing at Portland, took on the job of ringing the church bell and did so for 15 years.
 This could have been just one of the reasons for his “magnificent physique”.
 Maybe it was because he claimed that he was one of those that carted stones to build Mac’s Hotel in Portland.
-Or was it lifting four bushel bags of wheat from the ground to a wagon, with little trouble.
+Or was it lifting four-bushel bags of wheat from the ground to a wagon, with little trouble.
 He really must have been a fine specimen.
 As were his team of horses used for his carrying business.
 Bred by Finlay they were the “admiration of the district”

 William DIWELL: – Died September 1939 at Jeparit.
 William was my ggg uncle.
 His obituary mentioned his work as a builder and the several buildings in Portland remaining, at the time of his death, as memorials to his work.
 It does mention he was a native of Portland, however, he was born at Merino.
 It correctly states his wife Frances was a native of Portland.

 Thomas Haliburton LAIDLAW: Died September 1941 at Hamilton.
 Over 500 people were reportedly at the funeral of Thomas Laidlaw, a Hamilton stock and station agent.
 Thomas was the son of pioneers, Thomas and Grace Laidlaw.
 The obituary offers a great description of the early days of Thomas Laidlaw senior in the colony with his four brothers.
-Thomas junior, along with building his successful stock and station business was at one time a Shire of Dundas Councillor, president of the Hamilton Racing Club, and chairman of directors of the Hamilton and Western District College, today Hamilton and Alexandra College.
+Thomas junior, along with building his successful stock and station business was at one time a Shire of Dundas Councillor, President of the Hamilton Racing Club, and chairman of directors of the Hamilton and Western District College, today Hamilton and Alexandra College.
 Laidlaw is one of the names that if I hear it, I think of Hamilton.

 Henry MORTIMER: Died 6 September 1948 at Portland.
 Another ggg uncle of mine, Henry was the son of James Mortimer and Rosanna Buckland.
 He was born in Cavendish and was eighty at the time of his death at Portland.
-He is best known at this blog as Mr Mortimer of Mr Mortimer’s Daughters.
+He is best known on this blog as Mr Mortimer of Mr Mortimer’s Daughters.
 This was an informative notice as it listed Henry’s children, grandchildren, and great-grandchildren.